kjelloh/advent_of_code_2023/README.md

           level_map[level].push_back(std::format("{} <-- {}{}",root,type,new_root));
         }

-* Falsely believed an std::string_view::substr::data could be used to cerate an std::string from the sub-view.
+## Falsely believed an std::string_view::substr::data could be used to create an std::string from the sub-view.

 The code: